isleofcode/ember-cordova/README.md

 ## corber

-We have started moving the ember-cordova CLI into the corber project, which adds support for other frameworks.
-This repository is a mirror of the pre-forked, stable ember-cordova.
-We encourage you to try the corber beta.
+We have migrated ember-cordova to the corber project, which adds support for Vue/React/Webpack apps.
+Ember users will see no feature loss after migration.

+Most new features will appear in corber, however we will continue bugfixes in ember-cordova.

+We encourage you to migrate to corber.io.
+This repository is a fork of the last stable ember-cordova release.

 Announcement details can be found [here](http://blog.isleofcode.com/announcing-corber-ember-cordova-vue/), the repository [here](https://github.com/isleofcode/corber) and documentation [here](http://corber.io).